larkintuckerllc/techskills-introtoreact/lessons/techskills-introtoreact-1-the_first_leap.md

             - my-app
           - Command
             - yarn start
+    - [_Question_:] You said that Create React App is a "little" bit of React?
     - Reference Example with CRA; no React, just build
       - [_Cue_:]
         - Demo